 - All actively initiated trades in Reportable Securities, except those listed here under "No preclearance required." - The sale of restricted stock or employee stock options accrued during prior employment or a Household Member's employment require pre-clearance.
-If preclearance is denied, you may contact the Nuveen Ethics Office to request reconsideration.
+If preclearance is denied, you may contact the Nuveen Ethics Office to request reconsideration. - You may liquidate a position recently acquired through inheritance or a spin-off, subject to pre-clearance approval.
+If your pre-clearance has been denied, you may contact the Nuveen Ethics Office to seek an exemption.

 Be aware that pre-clearance can be withdrawn even after it has been granted, and even after you have traded, if Nuveen later becomes aware of Affiliate-Advised Account or Portfolio trades whose existence would have resulted in denial of pre-clearance.
 In these cases you may be required to reverse a trade and/or forfeit an appropriate portion of any profit, as determined by the Nuveen Ethics Office.

 Be aware that trades initiated by a broker to address the financial standing of an account can result in violations and will generally not be protected by the Code's "actively initiated trade" language for trades requiring preclearances.
-Example include, but are not limited to, brokers initiating trades in margin accounts, brokers initiating trades to cover account fees, and brokers initiating trades to remediate a minimum or negative cash balance in an account.
+Examples include, but are not limited to, brokers initiating trades in margin accounts, brokers initiating trades to cover account fees, and brokers initiating trades to remediate a minimum or negative cash balance in an account.